paulieguk/LDW-JUL22/Content/Instructions-001.md

-# 001 - Welcome to the Lab Developer Workshop - June 2022
+# 001 - Welcome to the Lab Developer Workshop - July 2022
-## Azure Cloud Slice Deep Dive
+## AWS Cloud Slice Deep Dive

 ### Before you start